 Contrast simply makes your darks darker and your lights lighter.
 Making sure your image has good contrast will help give your image punch and is particularly good on black and white images.
-The amount of contrast to apply is personal taste, and there are many ways to to this depending on the program you are using, so I won't go into them in depth here!
-Try using the contrast slider or tone curve tool in Lightroom, or Curves or Levels in Photoshop - all of which will help you play with the lights and darks to add contrast.
-A subtle S-Curve like the one below can have a big impact.
+The amount of contrast to apply is personal taste, and depends on each individual photo, so there is no "rule" about how much you should add.

 3) Dodge & Burn

 You can also gently darken some areas and lighten others to help subtly mould your image and pull the viewers eye the way you want to.
 Generally speaking, use these to darken areas that you want the eye drawn away from, and and lighten areas of interest.

 For example, you could use this to subtly mould a person's face with light and shadow.
 Easy does it though!